Skip to main content

 Children’s National Seeks To Write The Final Chapter In Pediatric Cancer’s History

 Donors helped us become one of the country's best cancer programs.
 Philanthropy propels our top clinical care and research.
-It also lifts a child’s spirits during treatment, through support for art, music and pet therapy.
+It also lifts a child’s spirits during treatment, through support for art, music and pet therapy — and fuels lifesaving work at our Cancer and Blood Donor Center.

 Nearly 20% of children don’t survive cancer.
 Most face lifelong effects from treatment.
 We must find effective therapies that save lives and allow young cancer survivors to get back to their most important job: being a kid.